idolgoff/openai-tools-core/README.md

 5. Create a `.env` file with your configuration (see `.env.example`)
 6. Run the application: `python src/main.py`

+## Development

+For development with auto-reload functionality:

+1. Make sure all dependencies are installed: `pip install -r requirements.txt`
+2. Run the development server: `python dev.py`
+3. The server will automatically restart when changes are detected in the `src` directory
+4. Press Ctrl+C to stop the development server

 ## Project Structure

 ```bash